 The United States continues to feel the lingering impact of the recession that began in late 2007; while the unemployment rate has decreased over the last several months, it still remains higher than pre-recessionary levels.
-In addition, housing starts remain low, there continues to be a large inventory of homes that need to be sold, and the economic situation in Europe continues to be unpredictable and will need to stabilize for the economy to fully recover.
+Although housing starts rose in September 2012 to the highest level in four years and there are signs that the surplus in housing supply is dwindling, the economic situation in Europe continues to be unpredictable and will need to stabilize for the economy to fully recover.
 As a result, conditions within the U.S. capital markets generally, and the U.S. real estate capital markets particularly, continue to experience certain levels of dislocation and stress.

 These economic conditions could materially and adversely impact the financial condition of one or more of our tenants and, therefore, could increase the likelihood that a tenant may declare bankruptcy or default upon its payment obligations arising under a related lease.
 For example, the tenant occupying our building located in Hazelwood, Missouri declared bankruptcy in October 2010.
 The tenant did not confirm our lease in its bankruptcy proceedings in March 2011, and the final rent payment was received in April 2011.
 We are currently working to re-tenant this property.
 In addition, our building located in Richmond, Virginia remains vacant.
-The leases on these two vacant buildings comprised 2.0% of our annualized rental income as of June 30, 2012 and the annual carrying costs are \$0.2 million.
+The leases on these two vacant buildings comprised 1.9% of our annualized rental income as of September 30, 2012 and the annual carrying costs are \$0.2 million.
 We are actively seeking new tenants for these properties.
 All of our remaining properties are occupied and the tenants are paying in accordance with their leases.

 Moreover, our ability to make new investments is highly dependent upon our ability to procure external financing.
 Our principal sources of external financing generally include the issuance of equity securities, long-term mortgage loans secured by properties and borrowings under our line of credit, or the Line of Credit.
 The market for long-term mortgages has been limited for some time; however, we have recently seen mid-to-long-term (5 to 10 year) mortgages become more obtainable.
-The collateralized mortgage backed securities, or CMBS, market has made a comeback in recent months, but it is more conservative and restrictive than it was prior to the recession and the pricing in the market remains somewhat volatile.
-Consequently, we continue to look primarily to regional banks, insurance companies and other non-bank lenders, and, to a lesser extent, the CMBS market to issue mortgages to finance our real estate activities.
+The collateralized mortgage backed securities, or CMBS, market has made a comeback in recent months, but it is more conservative and restrictive than it was prior to the recession.
+Consequently, we continue to look to regional banks, insurance companies and other non-bank lenders, in addition to the CMBS market to issue mortgages to finance our real estate activities.

 Despite the challenges in the marketplace, we issued 2.2 million common shares during 2011 for gross proceeds of \$39.4 million.
 In addition, in January 2012 we issued \$38.5 million of 7.125% Series C Cumulative Term Preferred Stock, or Term Preferred Stock, which is mandatorily redeemable five years from issuance.
-We also assumed or issued \$31.7 million and \$33.7 million in mortgages from regional banks during 2011 and 2012, respectively, to finance some of our new properties.
+We also assumed or issued \$31.7 million and \$57.2 million in mortgages during 2011 and 2012, respectively, to finance some of our new properties.